shpakb/gq-rnaseq-pipeline/README.md

 ```

 - resources parameter specifies amount of resources pipline can use.
 In this particular case load 100 and
 each downloading job uses 50 "points" of load.
-So ther can't be more than two downloading jobs simultaneously.
+So they can't be more than two downloading jobs simultaneously.

 - now pipeline outputs all the files right in to directory with scripts.
 No need to go through all steps with symlinks
 and copying.

+- --notemp ommits temp() labels.
+Temporary files will be saved in this run

+For test run:
+snakemake --notemp -pr --use-conda